salt999/molgenis-theme/README.md

-# Theming workflow
+# Molgenis Theme

-Projects in the **projects** directory use a common theming format and SCSS build tool.
-This makes themes more consistent and easier to maintain.
-During development, one can use the Nginx proxy (docker) to apply themes on remote Molgenis websites or on a locally running Molgenis stack.
+This is the base SCSS theme for Molgenis.
+All Molgenis themes should inherit from this theme.
+Checkout **themes/molgenis-blue** for an example.

+This repo also provides a Dockerized Nginx proxy that makes it easier to develop styling against remote Molgenis sites, as well as against a localized Molgenis stack.

+Last, but not least, this repo also provides a Molgenis theme service, that can be used to generate themes on the fly, based on just some variables.

 ## Prerequisites

+For the Proxy & Molgenis services:

 * [Docker](https://docs.docker.com/docker-for-mac/install/)
 * [Docker-compose](https://docs.docker.com/compose/install/)

+For theme development:

 * [Node.js](https://nodejs.org/dist/v14.9.0/node-v14.9.0.pkg)
 * [Yarn](https://classic.yarnpkg.com/en/docs/install/#mac-stable)
 * [Visual Studio Code](https://code.visualstudio.com/docs/setup/mac)